albinoloverats/encrypt/index.markdown

 more useful to people who use different operating systems in different
-situations: home, office, on the go, etc. as it uses the same algorithms and interface. <span style="color:#dc143c;">Be aware that the Whirlpool algorithm algorithm is different on desktops versus Android.</span>
+situations: home, office, on the go, etc. as it uses the same algorithms and interface. <span style="color:#dc143c;">Be aware that the Whirlpool algorithm is different on desktops versus Android.</span>

 NB: It has been noted that some characters, when used in the password, aren't completely cross-platform; for instance the character £ doesn't play well